Melanoma of nail unit

-Subungual melanoma is melanoma of the nail unit.
-It is usually a variant of acral lentiginous melanoma (melanoma arising on the palms of the hands and soles of the feet).
-Other types of melanoma arising under the nails are nodular melanoma and desmoplastic melanoma.
+Melanoma of the nail unit is usually a variant of acral lentiginous melanoma (melanoma arising on the palms of the hands and soles of the feet).
+Other types of melanoma rarely arising under the nails are nodular melanoma and desmoplastic melanoma.

 It is not thought to be due to sun exposure.
 Trauma may be a factor, accounting for the greater incidence in the great toe and thumb.